 - Height / Distance – 884m / 7 miles / 4 -6 hours

 Scotland’s best day hikes – including a walking marathon through two of Scotland’s best glens

-Work your way up to bagging a Munro – 10 best hills for beginners in Scotland
+Work your way up to bagging a Munro – the best hills for beginners in Scotland

 Don’t fancy hill walking? – here are Scotland’s best short walks